-God wants us to come to him, not him come to us.
+2. God wants us to come to Him.
 There is a verse in Genesis that gives us a clue:

 The LORD said, “My spirit shall not always strive with man, for that he also is flesh: yet his days shall be a hundred and twenty years.”
 (Gen 6:3)

-I find that this excuse is rationalization by many to avoid coming to terms with their sin.
+The excuse of God allowing Evil is rationalization by many to avoid coming to terms with their sin.
 “Well, if there was a God, he wouldn’t allow such-and-such to take place.”
 When Adam and Eve sinned, they essentially handed Satan the keys.
-The devil is called the Prince of this World for a reason (John 12:31; 14:30; 16:11)—God doesn’t own it!
-And he allows terrible things because of the choices that we made and are still making.
+The devil is called the Prince of this World for a reason.
+(John 12:31; 14:30; 16:11) God doesn’t own it!
+And He allows terrible things because of the choices that we made and are still making.
 One has only to look at the court decisions made against Christianity and biblical teachings to verify who runs this world.
 And yet folks want God to run around like some scullery maid cleaning up our messes.